 4. Shell works to reduce its operational footprint

 In development planning, we engage early on with First Nations to understand traditional land use areas and to help avoid disturbing culturally sensitive areas or areas used for traditional purposes such as fishing, hunting or trapping.
 When possible, we use existing corridors and previously-disturbed land to reduce our overall surface footprint.
 We also participate in local operator groups to collaborate with our industry partners, to minimize impacts.

 5. Shell engages with local communities regarding Socio-Economic impacts that may arise from our operations

-In Alberta Light Tight Oil, we pursue opportunities to train and hire staff locally.
+In Alberta Shales, we pursue opportunities to train and hire staff locally.
 We also actively work with local and Indigenous businesses to help them become certified contractors that meet Shells’ stringent safety policies.

 Shell’s Approach to Safety